hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

    7. If the TTLs were modified in the optional step 1, change them back to their preferred values.

+2.2.
+Transitioning using two DNS servers

+   Another option for performing an algorithm roll is to make use of two (or more) NS records, where one of them continues to serve a zone signed by the old algorithm and the other authoritative server switches to serving the zone using the new DNSKEY and its new algorithm.
+This allows for clients that end up at the wrong NS to eventually give up and switch to the other, containing the expected algorithm.
+The downside of this approach is the deliberate delay in resolutions for resolvers that query the wrong authoritative server for the DS record they are trying to match.

+   The steps for deploying this technique to switch algorithms is as
+   follows:

+   1. Optional: lower the TTLs of the zone's DS record (if possible) and the SOA's negative TTL (MINIMUM) [RFC1035].

+   2. Ensure your zone has matching NS records in both the child data and in the parent data.

+   3. Leaving the old algorithm DS record in the parent zone.
+Resign the child zone using a new DNSKEY with the new algorithm and publish it on roughly 50% of the zone's authoritative nameservers.

+   4. Wait a period of time equal to max(TTL in the zone, DS record).

+Hardaker                  Expires 23 April 2022                 [Page 4]

+Internet-Draft     Intentionally Temporarily Insecure       October 2021

+   5. Simultaneously remove the old DS record from the parent, and publish a new DS record that refers to the new DNSKEY (and its new algorithm).

+   6. Wait a period of time equal to max(TTL in the zone, DS record).

+   7. Update the authoritative nameservers that remained publishing the older copy of the zone.
+All authoritative servers can now publish the updated zone with the new DNSKEYs.

+   Credit for this idea goes to Tuomo Soini and Paul Wouters.

 3. Operational considerations